Cute-Test/cdt-plugin/README.md

 > If it keeps reappearing, try to restart the IDE.

 You should notice, that the previous errors are now fixed.

+> new branch "develop-PS" for upgrading to Java-11 and corresponding new ILTIS based on CDT10.5 Eclipse 2021-12